Instructor, Engineering Graphics Technology

 - Arapahoe Community College is a tobacco and smoke free campus.

-- Selected candidate must be willing to make Colorado their primary workplace.
+- Finalist must be willing to make Colorado their primary workplace, including for online courses.

 Arapahoe Community College is an equal opportunity employer and prohibits all forms of discrimination and harassment including those that violate federal and state law, or the State Board for Community Colleges and Occupational Education Board Policies 3-120 and 4-120.
-The College does not discriminate on the basis of sex/gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, genetic information, gender identity, or sexual orientation in its employment practices or educational programs and activities.
+The College does not discriminate on the basis of sex, gender, race, color, age, creed, national or ethnic origin, ancestry, physical or mental disability, familial status, veteran or military status, pregnancy status, religion, genetic information, gender identity, sexual orientation, or any other protected class or category under applicable local, state, or federal law (also known as “civil rights laws”), in connection with employment practices or educational programs and activities (including admissions).

 We seek to respect, understand, and embrace the diversity of our students, staff, faculty, and the community we proudly serve.
 As a community, ACC encourages the richness of diversity and values the dignity of all persons.
 We strive to foster an equitable and positive learning environment that reflects the diverse nature of the people of Colorado and the nation.